-- All staff value pupils of different abilities and advocate inclusive education. - All staff are actively involved in the best ways to support the needs of all pupils with the support of the Inclusion Team. - Flexible teaching and learning styles are encouraged to best support effective learning for all pupils.
-Teachers promote collaborative learning and peer-coaching, ensuring learning opportunities are stimulating and rewarding.
-Use of ICT is exploited to engage pupils, as well as to provide alternative methods of responding and recording.
-Teachers take into consideration pupil's individual needs, varied life experiences and factors that inhibit pupils learning and progress. - Teachers plan learning challenges that respond to the pupils' diverse learning needs, and incorporate strategies to overcome barriers to learning. - Planning meetings are supported by the SENDCo and Pastoral Manager in order to share knowledge and expertise.
+- Value pupils of different abilities and advocate inclusive education. - All staff are actively involved in the best ways to support all pupils' needs within the school with the support of the Inclusion Team and the Senior Leadership Team to monitor, review and improve practice. - Within each class, teaching and learning styles and organisation are flexible to ensure effective learning for all pupils.
+Staff promote collaborative learning and peer-coaching.
+Learning opportunities are stimulating and rewarding exploiting the use of technology to engage and provide alternative methods of responding and recording.
+Teachers take into consideration pupils' individual needs, varied life experiences and factors that inhibit pupils' learning and progress.

-- Systems are in place for early identification of barriers to learning and participation, and teachers are aware of procedures for making a referral to pastoral care and the process for identification of SEND. - All staff have high expectations of all pupils and set appropriate targets for all pupils to ensure successful learning outcomes. - All staff provide extra-curricular activities that are inclusive and barrier-free.
+- As part of their planning, teachers set suitable learning challenges to respond to the pupils' diverse learning needs as well as to overcome potential barriers to learning and assessment.
+Planning meetings are supported by the SENDCo and the Pastoral Manager to share their knowledge and expertise. - Systems are in place for early identification of barriers to learning and participation.
+Staff are aware of procedures for making a referral to pastoral care and the process for identification of SEND. - All staff have high expectations and set appropriate targets for all pupils to ensure successful learning outcomes. - All staff provide extra-curricular activities that are inclusive and barrier-free.